Small Businesses are the backbone of the economy. Small and medium businesses provide 70% of global employment.

 Here we will see all about Small business owners’ Demography by age, gender, education, etc.

-- Only 1% of small business owners are Gen Zs in the United States.
+- Less than 1% of small business owners are Gen Zs in the United States.

 Here a table shows the small business owners by age group.